Gaius-Augustus/GALBA/README.md

 pip install pygustus
 ```

+Important: this version of GALBA relies on pygustus 0.7.0-alpha.
+It will not be compatible with newer versions before code adaptation.

 #### Miniprot

 This tool is only required, if you would like to run protein to genome alignments with GALBA using Miniprot.
 Download Miniprot from <https://github.com/lh3/miniprot>: